Estimated reading time: 8 minutes

 7. Empower Others

-Leaders empower others and recognize that making front-line decisions and taking risks are part of the development and learning process.
+Leaders empower others and recognize that making front-line decisions and taking risks is part of the development and learning process.

 People need to be comfortable taking risks, making decisions, and learning from their mistakes.